 Chair Role: The chair role is responsible for coordinating the various aspects of the event, which include: marketing the event to the community, organizing book sorting, procuring the boxes into which to sort books, coordinating the (very minimal) decorations, ordering/organizing food, coordinating setup and cleanup, and donating the remaining books at the end of the night to charities.
 The Book Exchange is a wonderful event to chair if you'd like your efforts concentrated into a short, finite time period.

 Greening Day is our campus beautification day usually held just prior to Grandparents' and Special Friends' Day in the spring.
 We pull weeds, turn and amend the soil, and put in many beautiful plants and bulbs.
 It's a fun event that brings the community together, is a great way to get our children involved--they love getting dirty, right?--and helps them learn to appreciate and take pride in their school and campus.

 Chair Role: Recruit and organize volunteers.
 Review and current state of the campus landscape, create a plan of action, and order supplies needed, such as mulch and plants.
 Review the current state of the campus.
 It is customary to provide breakfast, water, and snacks for the volunteers (reimbursable by the PA).

-The Mark Day School Family Fun Run and pancake breakfast is a way to celebrate family, fitness, and fun with our school community.
+The Mark Day School Family Fun Run is a way to celebrate family, fitness, and fun with our school community.
 All ages and abilities are welcome to participate in the .5-mile, 1-mile, or 5k course, and prizes are awarded not only for speed but also for special categories that highlight the character and spirit that permeate Mark Day School.
 It is typically held in early October, depending on the school calendar in a given year.